dletterle/Stock-Analysis/README.md

 Created data headers utilizing Range() and Cell() methods Uploaded file to GitHub
 Added a row of white space
-Created loop to calculate total volume
+Created loop to calculate total volume and year
 Upload file to GitHub
 Error in workbook created new excel file
+Uploaded new excel file to GitHub